Senior Research Associate

 Residence Rule for People in Correctional Facilities Raises Concerns

 People in correctional facilities have been, and will continue to be, counted in their location (jail or prison) on Census Day.
 But this rule has created controversy.

 The Census Bureau notes that the existing rule aligns with the concept of usual residence.
-However, in acknowledgment of concerns about the correctional residency rule, the Census Bureau plans to provide additional population detail, including population counts for correctional facilities, when it publishes redistricting data.
-While the residency rule has not changed, data will be available for use in redistricting efforts.
+However, in acknowledgment of concerns about the correctional residence rule, the Census Bureau plans to provide additional population detail, including population counts for correctional facilities, when it publishes redistricting data.
+While the residence rule has not changed, data will be available for use in redistricting efforts.

 1. Bureau of the Census, Department of Commerce, “Final 2020 Census Residence Criteria and Residence Situations,” (Feb.
 8, 2018), https://www.federalregister.gov/documents/2018/02/08/2018-02370/final-2020-census-residence-criteria-and-residence-situations.